-Children will be able to leave the classroom whenever necessary Toileting Issues Seating arrangements will be carefully organised so that the child can access the toilet as easily as possible Staff will be aware that the child may arrive late to the lesson Learning will be carefully adapted to suit the child's individual learning needs.
-Visual diagrams and pictures will be used to support new information Instructions will be given clearly with both physical and verbal cues with visuals to support so that the child fully understands the expectations of the lesson Cognition and Children will be given time to process questions and Learning formulate answers Challenges Word banks will be provided with key vocabulary linked to the focus of the lesson Information will be repeated in a variety of ways, using a range of vocabulary A writing frame will be provided to support writing during independent activities Children will be given time to process information and to give responses to answers Speech will be clear and slowly paced so that children can understand what is being said, what information is being shared and any instructions that are being given Speech, Long sentences will be broken up into smaller, short Language & sentences that can clearly be interpreted Symbols, signs and visual timetables will be used to Communication Symbols, signs and visual timetables will be used to support communication Needs Lots of opportunities will be given to communicate in either a pair or small group context to develop confidence and ensure comprehension Positive responses will be given to any attempts at communicating Adults will regularly check the child's understanding throughout the lesson Adults will have understanding of how to individually support the child with tics to ensure they feel safe and respected Adults will support the child to ensure they feel supported in participating within the lesson however they feel comfortable Tourette Children will be provided with a tick list/structure to Syndrome completing an activity that supports their attention span and helps with the planning and organisation of the activity Adults will plan sessions carefully, being mindful of the sensory processing The BACE approach will be used by all adults Experienced The PACE approach will be used by all adults Adults will carefully check through the content of the lesson Trauma to ensure they are considering the child's context and background before the lesson takes place.
+Children will be able to leave the classroom whenever necessary Toileting Issues Seating arrangements will be carefully organised so that the child can access the toilet as easily as possible Staff will be aware that the child may arrive late to the lesson Learning will be carefully adapted to suit the child's individual to a suit the child's individual to individual learning needs.
+Visual diagrams and pictures will be used to support new information Instructions will be given clearly with both physical and verbal cues with visuals to support so that the child fully understands the expectations of the lesson Cognition and Children will be given time to process questions and Learning Challenges formulate answers Challenges Word banks will be provided with key vocabulary linked to the focus of the lesson Information will be repeated in a variety of ways, using a range of veedbulant. range of vocabularyA writing frame will be provided to support writing during independent activities Children will be given time to process information and to give responses to answers Speech will be clear and slowly paced so that children can understand what is being said, what information is can understand what is being said, what information is being shared and any instructions that are being given Long sentences will be broken up into smaller, short Speech, sentences that can clearly be interpreted Language & Communication Symbols, signs and visual timetables will be used to Needs support communication 110000 Lots of opportunities will be given to communicate in either a pair or small group context to develop confidence and ensure comprehension Positive responses will be given to any attempts at communicating Adults will regularly check the child's understanding throughout the lesson Adults will have understanding of how to individually support the child with tics to ensure they feel safe and respected Adults will support the child to ensure they feel supported in participating within the lesson however they feel comfortable Tourette Children will be provided with a tick list/structure to Syndrome completing an activity that supports their attention span , and helps with the planning and organisation of the activity Adults will plan sessions carefully, being mindful of the sensory processing The PACE approach will be used by all adults Experienced Adults will carefully check through the content of the lesson to answer they are considering the shild's centext and Trauma to ensure they are considering the child's context and background before the lesson takes place.
 If necessary, lessons will be adapted with this information in mind to avoid triggers and to ensure the child feels safe and secure